CucumberWorks/CG_RigidCon/README.md

 # CG_RigidCon
-A 3D-printable controller upgrade for the contact glove.
+A 3D-printable controller upgrade for the Contact Glove.

+The design is inspired by but functionally different from the Magnetra controller.
+It reuses the existing electronics from the Contact Glove 1.0 set.

 ![alt text](https://github.com/CucumberWorks/CG_RigidCon/blob/main/img/GA6rscxaEAA5TjX.jpeg)